brea2a/jb/jo.md

 -e
 :   Ignore empty stdin (i.e. don't produce a diagnostic error when
     *stdin* is empty)

+-n
+:   Do not add keys with empty values.

 -p
 :   Pretty-print the JSON string on output instead of the terse one-line